Restful API in Laravel with sanctum authentication

 REST is a set of architectural constraints, not a protocol or a standard.
 API developers can implement REST in a variety of ways.

-For web developers, it’s important for us to authenticate our users via API requests.
+For web developers, we need to authenticate our users via API requests.
 In Laravel itself, besides its full-stack development, we have many options on how to authenticate the requests.
 For example, we have the Laravel Passport package to do the authentication and OAuth processes.
 But, if you don’t want to use the OAuth feature that Passport offers, then the Laravel Sanctum may be a choice for you.

 What is Laravel Sanctum?